dotnet/AspNetCore.Docs/aspnetcore/security/enforcing-ssl.md

 * The browser stores configuration for the domain that prevents sending any communication over HTTP.
 The browser forces all communication over HTTPS.
 * The browser prevents the user from using untrusted or invalid certificates.
 The browser disables prompts that allow a user to temporarily trust such a certificate.

-HSTS is a client side performance optimization to avoid an extra request to the server.
+HSTS is a client-side performance optimization to avoid an extra request to the server.
 HSTS limitations:

 * The client needing to support HSTS.
 * HSTS is not guaranteed to limit traffic to HTTPS only.